Yelp/pyramid-hypernova/README.md

 pyramid-hypernova
 --------------

-This project contains a [Pyramid](http://docs.pylonsproject.org/en/latest/docs/pyramid.html) tween that implements a client for Airbnb's [Hypernova](//github.com/airbnb/hypernova) service.
+A Python client for Airbnb's [Hypernova](//github.com/airbnb/hypernova) server, for use with the [Pyramid](http://docs.pylonsproject.org/en/latest/docs/pyramid.html) web framework.

 Features include: